cboling-zz/vaosservice/README.md

 # vaos-service

-An XOS service for orchestrating Adtran vAOS instances
+An XOS service for orchestrating Adtran vAOS instances.